 To Achieve Your Dream, You Need a Team

+To achieve your dream, you need a team.
 Self-help is a fallacy.
-Over the years, all of the advice gurus have had our attention—-but have misled us.
-Self-help makes for a good story or seminar but it’s all fairy tales, like the Easter Bunny or Santa Claus.
-Research suggests that self-help books can actually have the opposite effect, by creating even more feelings of inadequacies in the reader.
-Even research on self-help tapes or DVDs have been found to have little or no value on the listener.
+Over the years, all the advice gurus have had our attention, but have misled us.
+Self-help makes for a good story or seminar, but it is all fairy tales, like the Easter Bunny or Santa Claus.
+Research suggests that self-help books can have the opposite effect, by creating even more feelings of inadequacies in the reader.
+Even research on self-help tapes, DVDs and found have been found to have little or no value for the student.
 Statements like those below actually cause more harm than good:

 - Do it yourself.